HPSCTerrSys/eCLM/docs/users_guide/building_eCLM/JSC.md

 #### WinSCP

 WinSCP allows transferring files from your local system (e.g., laptop) to the cluster or vice-versa.
-You can download it [here](https://winscp.net/eng/download.php).
+You can download it <a href="https://winscp.net/eng/download.php" target="_blank">here</a>.

 When you open WinSCP you need to connect to a "New site".
 You will need to fill in the "Host name", "User name", and "Password".
 Jureca host name is `jureca.fz-juelich.de`.
 Juwels host name is `juwels.fz-juelich.de`.